Riveko/riveko.github.io/index.md

         }, 5000);
     }

-    //Pause the slider, either when manually moving the slider or when clicking the pause button
+    function pause(button) {        //Pause the slider, either when manually moving the slider or when clicking the pause button button.title = `play`;
-    //Pausing stops the timer and resets the button to play mode function pause(button) {
-        button.title = `play`;
         button.className = `fa fa-play`;
         clearTimeout(sliderTimer);
         sliderTimer = undefined;
     }

-    //Toggle play and pause from the button playBtn.addEventListener('click', function () {
-        if (sliderTimer === undefined) {
+    playBtn.addEventListener('click', function () {     //Toggle play and pause when the button has been clicked if (sliderTimer === undefined) {
             play(this);
         } else {